 Even though boot camps can help troubled teens in some cases, most adolescent issues run much deeper than they seem on the surface and are often only symptoms of other issues.
 Boot camps rely entirely on behavior modification; they do not offer the counseling or therapeutic input to help teens resolve the true root issues.
 For teens exhibiting anxiety, depression, drug or alcohol use, poor self-esteem, emotional disorders, and in fact most instances of rebellious behavior, the strict discipline of the boot camp environment may prove counterproductive instead, if it isn’t set up in a way that the discipline is coupled with Christian love and support.

-Most boot camps in Jackson, GA on their own will not speak to family problems but simply return a somewhat more compliant teen to the same home environment in which he was struggling.
-Then he will return to old habits.
-For this reasons, boot camps in Jackson, GA may be a short-term solution at best, and may be harmful to the teen at worst.
-Fact is, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t make the good attitudes, respect and discipline a habit in their life.
+Most boot camps in Jackson, Georgia fail to solve deeper issues but simply return a somewhat more compliant teen to the same home environment in which he was struggling.
+Boys who attend boot camps are more likely to return to old habits.
+In fact, boot camps in Jackson, Georgia may be a short-term solution at best, and may be harmful to the teen at worst.
+Sadly, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t instill the attitude changes as a habit in their life.

 If you find that a traditional short-term boot camp is not the best choice for your teen, but you still like the idea of what a boot camp teaches, Gateway another option that combines the strengths of the military style with the therapeutic aspect of a therapeutic boarding school.
 Gateway, in the Panhandle of Florida, is a Christian program that has worked with – and brought restoration to- struggling teenage boys and their families from locations all across the country for well over 20 years.
 Troubled teenage boys from Jackson, Georgia and other cities benefit from an accredited education, counseling and teaching, an introduction to military drill and history, and the discipline for which boot camps are respected.
 Gateway offers a compassionate staff that cares deeply about each teen.
 Gateway is a military-style school that includes several critical components that are typically missing from boot camps.
 Those include: